nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

 A third attempt to implement the complex DCB query logic in Postgres is shown below.
 The first attempt used array columns and array operator.
 It didn't work very well.
-The :class:`~eventsourcing.dcb.postgres_tt.PostgresDCBRecorderTT` class shown below implements the DCB event store interface using a secondary table of tags that is indexed with a B-tree.
+The :class:`~eventsourcing.dcb.postgres_tt.PostgresDCBRecorderTT` class shown below implements :class:`~eventsourcing.dcb.api.DCBRecorder` using a secondary table of tags that is indexed with a B-tree.
 The design of this implementation was focussed on selecting by tags first, which will typically have high cardinality, and selecting by types and sequence position later in the query.
 A multi-clause CTE statement is used to select events, passing the DCB query items as an composite